 No matter how you word it, you have to make sure you communicate

-Wait.
+Next?
+You wait.
 Double check with your pharmacy.
+Pet your doggos.
 Wait more.

 I’ve definitely had refill sagas that made me cry, but leaving a sob-ridden message only goes so far: a doctors office going to take you so much more seriously if you say something like